SkymindIO/skil-clients/android/docs/DefaultApi.md

 <a name="modelupdate"></a>
 # **modelupdate**
-> ModelStatus modelupdate(deploymentName, versionName, modelName, file)
+> ModelStatus modelupdate(file, deploymentName, versionName, modelName)

 Update the model to be served